gauravdhiman/blog.gaurav-dhiman.com/content/post/what-it-truly-takes-to-be-a-leader.md

 Vision is not just the statement to make, but should actually be a belief of leader and he must make it a dream for his team too.
 Vision should be ambitious but not be over-ambiguous, as over-ambiguous goals leads the team to nowhere.
 The vision or goal defined by leader should be very clear, concise and achievable (may be hard to achieve, but still achievable).

 ### 2. Planner or Strategist

+> "A vision without a strategy remains an illusion."
+>
+> - Lee Bolman

 As said earlier, plans may keep on changing considering the changing circumstance, but important part is to have some plan.
 As a leader, one must have a great plan (what, how and when needs to be done) to achieve the goal/vision and series of back-up plans as a fall back.
 You can not see all the hurdle on your way when you start but one should be flexible and adaptive enough to change the plan and address the hurdles as and when required on the way.